Josh-121/printf/README.md

-_printf is a custom implementation of the C programming function printf.
+t_printf is a custom implementation of the C programming function printf.

 Prototype: int _printf(const char *, ...);